Charting the evolution of loyalty - Loyalty Magazine

 So how would you describe Loylogic in a sentence?

-A definition of the company would be that Loylogic caters to both present and future needs in delivering powerful solutions which amplify engagement and build long-term/sustainable loyalty.
+A definition of the company would be that Loylogic caters to both present and future needs in delivering powerful solutions which amplify engagement and build long-term loyalty.

 You have recently joined the company Gabi.
 Why did you make the move, and what would you like to achieve?